 Student Service Leadership

-The Bonner Program provides students opportunities to hone their skills and identity, discern their abilities as change-makers, and use their experience in a range of service leadership roles.
+The Bonner Program provides students opportunities to develop their skills and identity, discern their roles as change-makers, and channel their talents through a range of leadership roles.

 Our philosophy is that “students are the leaders of today,” not tomorrow.
-Whether helping to launch a new Bonner Program, lead all of the volunteers at a service site, plan and run campus-wide or national events, or even be colleagues to faculty in facilitating the integration of community engagement with courses, students lead the program and broader engagement.
+Whether helping to launch a new Bonner Program, manage volunteers at a service site, plan and run campus-wide or national events, or even be colleagues to faculty in facilitating the integration of community engagement with courses, students help lead the program and broader engagement.

-Bonner students play strong leadership roles within their Bonner Programs and campus-wide, as well as in community contexts (local, national, and even global).
+Bonner students play strong leadership roles within their Bonner Programs campus-wide, and in community contexts (local, national, and even global).
 Leadership development is supported through intentional training and education (for instance, during regular meetings with class cohorts and the whole program), coursework, mentoring, and advising.
 Each program builds on these elements.

 Bonners (and other student leaders) serve as volunteer coordinators for many local community agencies.
-They recruit, train, and supervise other student volunteers, support faculty service-learning courses, and develop volunteer recruitment and management resources for their community partners.
+Students recruit, train, and supervise other student volunteers, support faculty service-learning courses, and develop volunteer recruitment and management resources for their community partners.
 Because they are at their agencies so regularly throughout the school year, Bonners are often viewed by their community partners as part-time staff.
+We often call this Service Leadership, and it begins to happen during students’ sophomore year.
+The chart below shows the progression.

-According to our Student Impact Survey, 85% of Bonners play another leadership role on campus outside of their role in the Bonner Program.
+Students’ leadership is not confined to roles with their service partners or within the Bonner Program.
+They also lead in clubs and organizations, Greek Life, political and advocacy groups, and student government.
+According to our 2010 Student Impact Survey, 85% of Bonners play another leadership role on campus outside of their role in the Bonner Program.
 See chart below for details from a more recent campus survey on campus-wide leadership roles for Bonners.

 Bonner Leadership Roles

-Below, is a list of student leadership leadership roles common in many Bonner Programs:
+Below are some examples of how student leadership is organized in many Bonner Programs:

-Class Representatives — Many campuses also enlist selected representatives from each class (freshmen, etc.) to play leadership roles in planning and leading reflections and trainings, organize service trips, and play other roles.
-These students are often part of the BLT.
+Class Representatives — Many campuses enlist selected representatives from each class (i.e., First Year Representative) to play leadership roles in planning and leading reflections and trainings, organize service trips, and carrying out projects.

-Site or Issue-Based Team Leaders — Students play a leadership role for their non-profit partner site, helping to coordinate other volunteers and activities.
+Site or Issue-Based Team Leaders — Students take on a leadership role at their non-profit partner site, helping to coordinate other volunteers and activities.
 Some programs use broader issue teams (like hunger or the environment), which promote coordination and sharing of efforts across community agencies.
-Students also lead these teams.
+Students work closely with staff.

-Bonner Senior Interns — Students move into sophisticated program management roles, working alongside staff, faculty, and partners.
-Senior Interns help manage the Bonner Program.
+Bonner Senior Interns or Program Associates — Students move into program management roles, working alongside staff, faculty, and partners.
+Bonner Interns help manage the Bonner Program.
 High-Impact Interns work on projects to broaden and deepen engagement across the curriculum and institution.
 Community Impact Interns work as liaisons to service sites, doing research and analysis.

-Special Project Leaders — Other projects for students include organizing service events (like Sophomore Exchange), researching public policy and issues (PolicyOptions Interns) and more.
+Special Project Leaders — Sometimes, programs create specialized roles for students to organize service events (like the Inspire Conference or a multi-campus Sophomore Exchange), research public policy and issues (PolicyOptions Interns), and more.

 Campus-Wide Service Leadership Roles